Old Town of Lijiang: History

 The town has a history going back more than 1,000 years and was once a confluence for trade along the "Old Tea Horse Caravan Trail".
-The Dayan Old town is famous for its orderly system of waterways and bridges, a system fast becoming but a memory as the underground water table drops, probably due to over-building in the suburban areas.
+Dayan old town is famous for its orderly system of waterways and bridges, which were impacted by a drop in the water table caused by climate change and a sudden rise in mass tourism.
+Government changes in the water supply system restored the system's effectiveness.

-Lijiang's culture combines traditional Nakhi culture and incongruous elements learned from Ming dynasty Han Chinese traders who settled in the region centuries ago.
+Lijiang's culture combines traditional Nakhi culture and elements learned from Ming dynasty Han Chinese traders who settled in the region centuries ago.
 Nakhi people have kept alive a timber and mud brick housing style which they learned from Nanjing traders.
 Local carpenters still build elaborately constructed timber house frames from memory without blueprints or other diagrams.
 These houses are often enhanced by detailed flower and bird carvings on the windows.
 The carvings are now made by ethnic Bai artisans, but attention is given to depicting the flora and fauna of the four seasons in the traditional Han Chinese manner.
-Even impoverished farming families gather their resources to install carved windows, and seem to consider them more important than furniture for the house.
+Even impoverished farming families gather their resources to install carved windows.
 The window panels are available for sale to tourists.

 The Nakhi people learned Chinese classical music from the visitors from Nanjing during the Ming Dynasty and continue to play that music even to this day, long after the art died out in other parts of China.
-The old musicians have been organized for regular performances in Dayan Old Town and less regular performances in the outlying villages.
+The old musicians regularly perform in Dayan old town and less often in the outlying villages.

 Side by side with this well preserved evidence of Han culture resides Nakhi local culture, and this can be seen in the old town and on many street corners even today in the form of circle dances, attended by young and old from the local neighborhoods.
-The Dayan Old Town circle dances are led by Hakhi women in local Nakhi costume.
+The Dayan old town circle dances are led by Hakhi women in local Nakhi costume.